hunter-stanke/rFIA/README.md

 ct <- getFIA(states = 'CT', dir = '/path/to/save/data')
 ```

-By default, `getFIA` only downloads the portions of the database
+By default, `getFIA` only loads the portions of the database required to
-required to produce summaries with other `rFIA` functions (`common =
+produce summaries with other `rFIA` functions (`common = TRUE`).
+This
-TRUE`).
-This conserves memory on your machine and speeds download time.
+conserves memory on your machine and speeds download time.
+If you would
-If you would like to download all available tables for a state, simple
+like to download all available tables for a state, simple specify
-specify `common = FALSE` in the call to `getFIA`.
+`common = FALSE` in the call to `getFIA`.

 **But what if I want to load multiple states worth of FIA data into R?**
 No problem\!
 Simply specify mutiple state abbreviations in the `states`